 I hated school because I struggled, both socially and academically.
-Okay, let me rephrase that I liked school but school didn’t like me.
-I found school difficult and isolating.
+Okay, let me rephrase that: I liked school, but school didn’t like me.
+I found it difficult and isolating.
 I had no understanding of why I struggled, I just knew I did.

-Why I struggled would only become apparent to me years later – it was because of neurological difficulties and rewiring and as a consequence blended into the background.
+Why I struggled to learn would only become apparent to me years later – it was because of neurological difficulties and rewiring from my cerebral palsy.
 I never stood out, I merely existed; or perhaps I did stand out because it was obvious I was different.

-My parents knew I struggled, but did little to change or help me.
+My parents knew I struggled but did little to help me.
 My father said I would catch up.
-In the meantime, I was constantly being picked up for a lack of substance to homework and schoolwork.
-I didn’t realise my lack of abilities had anything to do with my neurological impairments and cerebral palsy.
+In the meantime, I was continually being picked up for a lack of substance to homework and schoolwork.
+I didn’t realise my lack of substance or ability had anything to do with my neurological impairments and cerebral palsy.

-The irony is that I was far from lazy, I was struggling to learn and with no support, I struggled to succeed at the learning thing.
-Years on and my site shows a different story, that I was far from lazy.
+The irony is that I was neither, I was struggling academically and with no support, I struggled even more.
+Years later, my successful studies and my website show a different story.

-With the right support and guidance I know I could have achieved more and although it would go on to take me many years to work out how to learn, I have now found a different way to learn.
+With the right support and guidance from home and school I know I could have achieved more and although it would go on to take me many years to work out how to learn, I have now found a different way that works for me.